Increasing welder productivity

 Different shielding gases may also be better suited to certain applications and processes.
 A 100% carbon dioxide gas is common in manufacturing because it’s affordable and offers easy weldability for operators with less experience.
 However, it results in much more spatter than a mixed gas, requiring more time for post-weld grinding.
-A mixed gas like 90% argon/10% CO2 can provide faster travel speeds and lay down a better weld, so there is less time spent on post-weld cleanup.
+A mixed gas like 90% argon/10% CO2 can provide faster travel speeds and lay down a better weld.
+This results in less time spent on post-weld cleanup.

 Tip No. 3: Check the parameters